edo98811/Deutschlernen/README.md

   - update_word(cardset_name: str, card_id: str, confidence: int)

-Flashcard logic is in flashcard.py
+Flashcard logic is in flashcard.py.

-Methods:
+A dataclass is used to store the current cardset.

-Arguments:
+Props:

    - CardSetName: str = ""
    - Cards: list | None = None